 Hello!
 My name is Tim Carlier, Superintendent of Fayetteville-Perry Local Schools.
 As a graduate of Fayetteville, I am honored to enter my third year as superintendent, and I am excited about the continued opportunity to serve the students, staff, and community of my hometown, Fayetteville, Ohio.

-During my fourteen years in the district, I have been fortunate to serve in a variety of roles; these have included teacher, assistant principal/athletic director, head principal, and now superintendent.
-Those experiences, along with my active involvement in the community, have enabled me to understand our community and its needs.
+During my fifteen years in the district, I have been fortunate to serve in a variety of roles; these have included teacher, assistant principal/athletic director, principal, and now superintendent.
+Those experiences, along with my active involvement in the community, have enabled me to understand the needs of our community.
 Above all, we must provide the opportunity for all students to receive a quality education and the necessary guidance that will lead them to a successful future.
 As your superintendent, I assure you that is my top priority.

 Have a great day and an amazing school year.
 And As Always … GO ROCKETS!